Narabzad/prompt-sensitivity-relevance-judgements/readme.md

 2. Check `prompts.json` → Defines the prompts used for relevance assessment.
 3. Analyze judgments in `data/judgments/` → Compare different LLM outputs.

-For any issues, feel free to submit a pull request or open an issue. 🚀